Salting focuses on:

 - other busy through routes carrying more than 1,000 vehicles per day may be included if there are difficult circumstances

-- links to small settlements, (100 dwellings or more) via the shortest route to the main salted road
+- links to small settlements (100 dwellings or more) by the shortest route to the main salted road

 Salt is not normally spread:

-- when heavy rain is occurring, due to the risk of salt wash-off
+- when there is heavy rain, due to the risk of salt wash-off

 - on dry roads where frost is not predicted to form

-- in the middle of the night and on roads with fewer vehicles, as traffic is required to turn salt into de-icing solution
+- in the middle of the night and on roads with fewer vehicles, as traffic is needed to turn salt into de-icing solution

-Try to ensure your vehicle does not block access for winter service vehicles (abandoned and stationary vehicles are the main cause of obstruction).
+Try to make sure your vehicle does not block access for gritters and snow ploughs (abandoned and stationary vehicles are the main cause of obstruction).

 Reporting an issue with ice or snow

-You can report an ice/ snow issue or request a salt-bin or pile with TransportNI at the link below.
+You can report an ice or snow issue or request a salt-bin or pile at the link below.